cjy13579/CIS25/README.md

 # test2.cpp

-# What This Program Does
+# What the Program Does

 This program asks the user to enter three numbers.
 Then, using nested if statements, it compares the numbers step-by-step to determine which one is the largest.